 Q: What formats are supported?

-A: MyCricket Live Score supports 2Day, 1Day, T20 (inc Super Over), Limited Overs, Split Innings, Pairs Cricket and in September 2017 it will also support the Junior Playing Formats.
+A: MyCricket Live Score supports 2Day, 1Day, T20 (inc Super Over), Limited Overs, Split Innings, Pairs Cricket and Junior Formats.

 Q: What operating systems are supported?